WHAT IS AAC?

 APPLY FOR A DEVICE

-Our goal is to assist people that have been rejected by other programs and cannot afford an AAC device without help.
-If you have tried other avenues to get AAC for your Austistic, nonspeaking family member, and need help getting an AAC device on your own, please submit a request form and we will contact you!
+Our goal is to assist children ages 2 - 18 that have been rejected by other programs and whose families cannot afford an AAC device without help.
+If you have tried other avenues to get AAC for your Autistic, nonspeaking family member, and need help getting an AAC device on your own, please submit a request form!

 Lilly uses an iPad/iPhone loaded with Proloquo2Go